A note about the impacts of COVID-19

 Boat ramp steward is a position for someone who is interested in volunteering to distribute educational brochures at seaside boat ramps on weekends, especially holiday weekends, throughout the summer.

-Volunteer stewards act as official representatives of TNC’s Virginia Coast Reserve program, to educate visitors about the sensitive natural resources of VCR’s barrier islands by talking with visitors and handing out brochures as needed.
+Volunteer stewards act as official representatives of TNC’s Volgenau Virginia Coast Reserve program, to educate visitors about the sensitive natural resources of VVCR’s barrier islands by talking with visitors and handing out brochures as needed.
 The steward’s educational efforts focus on, but are not limited to, breeding shorebirds and colonial waterbirds.
 Duties include:

 - Attend annual training sessions at TNC’s office in Nassawadox, typically held in early spring.